rust-lang/book/src/ch08-03-hash-maps.md

 Another way of constructing a hash map is by using iterators and the `collect` method on a vector of tuples, where each tuple consists of a key and its value.
-We'll be going into more detail about iterators and their associated methods in the ["Processing a Series of Items with Iterators" section of Chapter 13][iterators]<!-- ignore -->.
+We’ll be going into more detail about iterators and their associated methods in the [”Processing a Series of Items with Iterators” section of Chapter 13][iterators]<!-- ignore -->.
 The `collect` method gathers data into a number of collection types, including `HashMap`.
 For example, if we had the team names and initial scores in two separate vectors, we could use the `zip` method to